-- Sorting algorithms are important in query processing at least for two reasons: - The query itself may require sorting (order by clause) - Some algorithms for other operations, like projection, join, set operations and aggregation, require that, or benefit from relations that are previously sorted - To sort a relation: - We may build an index on the relation, and then use the index to read the relation in sorted order. - This only sorts the relation logically; not physically - Sorting physically may lead to one disk access for each tuple. - For relations that fit in memory, techniques like quicksort can be used. - For relations that don't fit in memory, external sort-merge is a good choice.
+Sorting algorithms are important in query processing at least for two reasons:

+- The query itself may require sorting (order by clause) - Some algorithms for other operations, like projection, join, set operations and aggregation, require previously sorted relations - To sort a relation: - We may build an index on the relation, and then use the index to read the relation in sorted order. - This only sorts the relation logically, not physically - May lead to one disk block access for each tuple. - For relations that fit in memory sorting algorithms that you've studied before, like quicksort, can be used. - For relations that don't fit in memory special algorithms are required, that take into account the measures in terms of disc transfers and seeks.
+External sort-merge is a good choice.